bmourad01/lang-n-change/README.md

 The following algorithms are found in the `examples/` directory:

-- `big.tr` transforms a small-step functional language with evaluation contexts to use big-step semantics.
+- `big.tr` transforms a functional language to use big-step semantics.
 - `pattern_matching.tr` adds pattern-matching as a top-level operator to a functional language.
 - `ref.tr` adds mutable references and other imperative-style features to a functional language.
 - `subtyping.tr` adds algorithmic subtyping for a functional language (excludes width/row-subtyping).

+Each of these algorithms assume that the input language uses small-step semantics with evaluation contexts.

 ### Gradualizer